Shooter kills 2, wounds several in central Tel Aviv

-TEL AVIV, Israel (AP) — At least two people were killed and several wounded in a shooting in a crowded central Tel Aviv bar and restaurant district on Thursday night, Israeli medics said.
+TEL AVIV, Israel (AP) — An attacker opened fire in a crowded restaurant district in central Tel Aviv on Thursday evening, killing at least two people and wounding several others before fleeing into a dense residential area, Israeli officials said.

-The motive for the shooting was not immediately clear, but it came amid heightened tensions following a series of deadly attacks carried out by Palestinians.
-Police said there were “indications” it was a terrorist attack.
+Police said there were “indications” it was a politically motivated attack — the fourth deadly assault in Israel in less than three weeks at a time of heightened Israeli-Palestinian tensions.
 The militant Hamas group that rules the Gaza Strip praised the attack but did not claim responsibility.

-Live footage from Israel’s Kan broadcaster showed police flooding the area and training their guns on the upper story of a building.
-It also showed an explosion of some kind.
-Police urged people to avoid the area.
+Hours after the shooting, the suspected gunman remained at large.
+Hundreds of Israeli police officers, canine units, and army special forces were conducting a massive manhunt in central Tel Aviv, searching building by building through the densely populated residential neighborhoods.

-Amichai Eshel, the Tel Aviv police commander, said the shooter opened fire into a crowded bar at around 9 p.m. and then fled the scene.
+Amichai Eshed, the Tel Aviv police commander, said the shooter opened fire into a crowded bar at around 9 p.m. and then fled the scene.

 “Our working assumption is that he is still in the vicinity,” he told reporters.
 “As of right now, there are indications pointing to this being a terrorist attack, but I have to be very delicate about this, and say that we are also checking other leads.”